lambrosopos/programming_language_journey/functional_programming/README.md

 CLI programs will also be designed with FP method so that in the future modularity can be considered.

+## Programming Language

+There are programming languages that are designed for FP.
+But any language can use concepts from FP.

+For this journey, I will be using Scala

 ## Books

 - [Functional Programming in Scala (by Paul Chiusano and Runar Bjarnason)](https://www.manning.com/books/functional-programming-in-scala)